CaneloDigital/java_playground/playground/README.md

 # java_playground
 java playground project
+(The commmit seems to have been one step to high, may cause funny effects when checking out...)

 A basic java Project for ecplise (maven build) with a very simple startup setup, containing: